 Schooling certainly wasn’t easy.
 Ever.
 And by choice, I was a college dropout.
 And an easy target of scorn from those who thought they knew best.
 And there was a lot of them.

-While not a stellar academic student, I was a natural student of people.
+While not a stellar academic student, I discovered I was a student of people.
 Of people’s behavior.
 I would study people’s decisions and their lifestyles.
 Good and bad.
 Always deeply rooted in a fascination of what makes people ‘tick.’

-This fascination and the general enjoyment of people led to a successful career in the field of Sales.
-Curious ways certainly helped, however it was the realization that by blending genuine curiosity with sincerity and helpfulness, success and all that comes with success, was possible.
+This fascination and the general enjoyment of people led to a successful career in the field of Sales. .
 And with confidence and success came new friends and an ever growing social circle.
 Not a bad life.
 And all the while, that constant music soundtrack in my head remained.